autotraderuk/mcr-digital-chat/README.md

 Github lets you publish webpages if you add them to a branch called `gh-pages`.
 This can seem quite daunting to get right, but luckily there's a script in `package.json` written for us to make it easy.

-From the command line in the `mcr-digital-chat` simply enter:
+From the command line in the `mcr-digital-chat` dirctory, simply enter:

 ```node
 npm run ghp-deploy